Best Beaches in Cadiz

 Unlike the Costa del Sol, which is busy and loud with the number of people there, the Costa de la Luz still has many natural and peaceful beaches.
 In fact, 80% of Cadiz province is designated as Natural Park.

 However, not every beach is the same.
 We have created our list of our favourite beaches in Cádiz province.
 Each of these beaches has something special that makes it a great place to spend the day.

 Best beach for: A full day of activities

 Bolonia beach has several things that make it stand out as an excellent beach.
 While it’s a lovely beach to relax on, there are so many activities to do to fill an entire day.
 Next to Bolonia Beach is Baelo Claudia, ruins of a coastal Roman city.

 If you go for a long walk away down the beach from the dune to the east, you will find the natural mud baths.
 You will find people putting mud on their skin.
-The mud is known for its beneficial properties.
+Natural Mud baths are known for its beneficial properties and to protect your skin if you have sunburnt.
 You can coat yourself in the mud, let it dry on your skin and then wash it off in the water.

 El Palmar is a nice beach to spend with the family or as just adults.
 Families tend to plant themselves near the boardwalk access, but if you want some quiet time, you can always walk farther down as well.
 You can also find some areas of the beach farther down that are popular with nudists.

 Just down the road from El Palmar is Vejer de la Frontera.
 This is a great place to base yourself for a beach trip to El Palmar, only a 10 minute drive away.
 It is considered one of the most beautiful villages in Spain, with its twisting labyrinth of streets and white facade.
 You can get the perfect balance between sunny beach days and beautiful romantic evenings.
 Find out more about Vejer de la Frontera.

 Playa de los Alemanes (Beach of the Germans)